chenpenghao/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
-* This was adapted from [address book level 4](https://github.com/nus-cs2103-AY1617S2/addressbook-level4).
+* The sample project created by SE-EDU initiative at [address book level 4](https://github.com/se-edu/addressbook-level4).

 #### Licence : [MIT](LICENSE)